 Program Educational Objectives

-4. 4.Communicate clearly with technical and non-technical stakeholders; and
+4. 4.Communicate clearly with technical and non-technical stakeholders.

 5. 5.Identify, analyze and address legal, ethical, social, and security concerns associated with the IT field.